nomadicmehul/Serverless-Auckland-Meetup/README.md

 It will take place in Auckland, New Zealand.
 [Full story](https://www.meetup.com/Serverless-Auckland/)

-* Title : Identity 101 and Serverless Authentication
+* Title : Identity 101 & Serverless Authentication
 * Description : This talk is intended as a big picture introduction so that when we approach more in-depth topics, we have a frame of reference on what we are discussing: Serverless, Authentication, OAuth, SAML, JWTs, Claims, Tokens and all the other mysterious beasts that you will encounter when working with identity.

 ### Goals :